Nyanca/brewjar/README.md

 4) Brewjar extends CRUD operations.
     ** Note on update_recipe view:
     While this view works as expected to update the recipe_profile, its functionality overwrites any data stored in the nested data document 'recipe'.
 A fix is needed to pass old data from this document to the update function, or to find a way to ignore any data fields which are not passed to the update function.
+Otherwise, following an update command, no data will be presented for the recipe instructions in fullview.html or mybrews.html

 ### improvements / issues